wavefrontHQ/docs/pages/doc/tracing_apdex.md

 1. Click **Configure Apdex**. <br/>
     {% include note.html content="Only a Super Admin user or users with the **Applications** permission can configure the threshold (T).
 If you are not a Super Admin user, you don't see **Configure Apdex**."%}
     ![The image the setting and the legend setting with Apdex selected from the drop down.
 The configure apdex section is highlighted with a blue box.
 You need to click it to update the threshold value.](images/tracing_apdex_legeng_configure_apdex.png)
-    <br/>Now, you see a list of all the services that send trace data to the Wavefront service.
+    <br/>Now, you see a list of all the services that send trace data to the Operations for Applications service.
 You can sort the table by the service name, application name, service status (active or inactive), and the threshold (T) value.
 1. Select the check boxes next to the services that you want to edit and click the **Edit Settings** button on the top of the list.
 1. Update the **Apdex Threshold** value and click **Save**.
     ![The image shows where to update the threshold value.
 It has a blue outline to highlight the threshold value.](images/tracing_configure_apdex_threshold.png)